IVU (Intravenous urogram) or IVP (Intravenous pyelogram)

 The radiographer may ask you to drink plenty for a couple of hours after the test.
 This is to help flush the dye out of your system.

 Most people do not have problems having this test, but as with any medical procedure, there are possible risks.
 Doctors make sure the benefits of having the test outweigh these risks.

-As you have x-rays for this test, you are exposed to radiation.
-The amount of radiation is kept to the minimum necessary.
-This can slightly increase your risk of developing cancer in the future.
+Exposure to radiation during an x-ray can slightly increase your risk of developing cancer in the future.
+The amount of radiation is kept to the minimum.
 Talk to your doctor if this worries you.

 If you are pregnant or think you might be, you should contact the x-ray department before your appointment.
 X-rays use a very small amount of radiation, this could harm your unborn baby.

 There is a risk of having an allergic reaction to the injection of dye, though this is rare.
 If this happens, the staff will give you medicines to control the reaction.
 The radiographer will ask if you have any allergies or asthma before you have the test.
 Tell them immediately if you feel unwell after having it.

 There's a risk that the contrast medium will leak outside the vein.
 This can cause swelling and pain where the cannula was put in, but this is rare.
 Tell your radiographer if you have any swelling or pain.
 Let your GP know if it doesn't get better or starts to get worse when you're at home.